Code of Ethical Conduct

 The President and the Senior Vice President, CFO, and Treasurer should promptly bring to the attention of the Audit Committee any information he or she may have concerning (a) significant deficiencies in the design or operation of internal controls over financial reporting which could adversely affect the University’s ability to record, process, summarize, and report financial data or (b) any fraud, whether or not material, that involves management or other employees who have a significant role in the University’s financial reporting, disclosures, or internal control over financial reporting.

 1. In General.

 This Code of Ethical Conduct has been adopted by the Board of Trustees and is to be administered by or at the direction of the Audit Committee of the Board.
 In general, matters arising under this Code involving University trustees and officers are subject to the review of the Audit Committee.
-Matters involving other Covered Parties are subject to the review of a Compliance Committee consisting of the University Provost; the Medical Campus Provost; the Vice President and General Counsel; the Senior Vice President, CFO, and Treasurer; the Senior Vice President for Operations; the Senior Vice President, Senior Counsel, and Board Secretary; the Associate Vice President for Internal Audit; the Associate Vice President for Compliance; the Chief Human Resources Officer, and such other members as may be appointed by the President.
+Matters involving other Covered Parties are subject to the review of a Compliance Committee consisting of the University Provost; the Medical Campus Provost; the Senior Vice President, General Counsel, and Secretary of the Board of Trustees; the Senior Vice President, CFO, and Treasurer; the Senior Vice President for Operations; the Associate Vice President of Internal Audit; the Associate Vice President for Compliance Services; the Vice President for Human Resources, and such other members as may be appointed by the President.

 2. Reporting Known or Suspected Violations.